ykskb/phrag/docs/performance.md

 Load test repository: [phrag-perf](https://github.com/ykskb/phrag-perf)

 > Note:
-> This documentation page is mainly about Phrag's GraphQL `query` since there are several varying factors for measuring its performnace.
+> This documentation page is mainly about Phrag's GraphQL `query` since there are several varying factors for its performnace measurement.
 On the other hand, Phrag's `mutations` are atomic operations and simpler to be estimated, so its result is put as a [reference data](#reference-data) below.

 ### Objectives

 Load tests were performed to:

 - Get some benchmarks for simple resource setups.
-  (Stringent VM/GC/OS/DB tuning is not in the scope.)
+  (Stringent VM/GC/OS/DB tuning was not in the scope.)

 - Verify there's no obvious bottleneck and performance improves more or less linear with additional resources.